 What Are The Treatment Alternatives?

-Since 2003 when it was introduced, many physicians and customers have used ZymaDerm™ which is a powerful, yet gentle, ant-viral topical solution.
-It is applied directly to the bumps and can be used on the face and private areas safely.
+Since its introduction in 2003, ZymaDerm™ has been the preferred treatment of a growing number of physicians and customers.
+A powerful, yet gentle, ant-viral topical solution, ZymaDerm™ is applied directly to the bumps and can be safely used on the face and private areas of the skin.
 It is a natural, non-toxic topical liquid that has been clinically tested and is FDA approved as a homeopathic drug.

 What Is The Prognosis?

 Avoid touching the skin lesions directly.
-This is more important for children than adults as transmission from child to adult is not common.
-Also, avoid toy sharing amongst children if a child is known to have molluscum, use separate towels, and do not bath children of the same household together if one child has molluscum.
+This is more important for children, than adults, as transmission from child to adult is not common.
+Also, avoid toy-sharing among children with molluscum.
+If a child is known to have molluscum, use separate towels, and do not bathe children together.

 Are There Complications?